mendoza-git/jao-ventures/README.md

 ## About
 ### About Us
-Learn more about our mission, values, and the unique approach that sets JAO Investment Group apart as a leader in boutique investment banking.
+Learn more about our mission, values, and the unique approach that sets JAO1 Ventures apart as a leader in boutique investment banking.

 ## Contact
 ### Get in Touch